 Some toddlers love vegetables, while others need a little more convincing.
 If your toddler is among the resistant ones, rest assured that this is a normal stage of toddlerhood.
-Right now, getting your toddler to eat her veggies just takes a little extra work on your part.
+Right now, getting your toddler to eat his veggies just takes a little extra work on your part.

 Try not to hide them completely

 This is a tempting option, especially if you’ve grown desperate with your toddler’s vegetable resistance.
-But as easy as it is to mix veggies into a smoothie or puree, this doesn’t teach her healthy habits.
+But as easy as it is to mix veggies into a smoothie or puree, this doesn’t teach him healthy habits.
 In the long run, it’s better if you can get your toddler to eat vegetables as they are.

 Start meals with veggies

 If given the choice between a breadstick and a stick of asparagus, most children would reach for the breadstick.
 It’s likely that your toddler isn’t an exception.
-Try saving the more carbohydrate-heavy parts of the meal for after your toddler has eaten the veggies on her plate.
+Try saving the more carbohydrate-heavy parts of the meal for after your toddler has eaten the veggies on his plate.

 Cook them differently